 Bad breath is triggered when air flows over the bacteria in the mouth, nose, or stomach.
 Certain nasal conditions also may initiate bad breath.
 For example, the bacteria associated with sinusitis, post-nasal drip, and allergies can move from the nose to the back of the tongue, where it remains inactive due to improper saliva flow or dental hygiene.
 These bacteria produce gases usually containing sulfur compounds known for unpleasant odors.

 Oral hygiene habits

 Maintaining proper oral hygiene is essential to avoiding bad breath.
 This includes removing bacterial plaque from the teeth and gums.
 If the plaque is not removed, it can build up and lead to halitosis, tooth decay, toothache and gum disease.

 Brush your teeth at least twice a day and floss between each tooth daily.
 Furthermore, your dentist may recommend that you brush and floss after eating high-protein meals or other meals that may contribute to foul breath and dehydration.

-Straws force starchy and sticky liquids past the teeth and tongue, preventing them from staying in the mouth to house bacteria.
-They are a particularly useful tool for the elderly, young children and disabled people who may have difficulty performing dental hygiene tasks.
+Straws force starchy and sticky liquids past the teeth and tongue, preventing them from staying in the mouth to nourish bacteria.
+They are a particularly useful tool for the elderly, young children, and disabled people who may have difficulty performing dental hygiene tasks.